-Or maybe you’ve got thyroid problems, irregular menstrual cycles, mood swings, or acne?
+Or maybe you’ve got thyroid problems, irregular menstrual cycles, mood swings, or acne (which by the way, meladerm cream is great for)?
 Are you tired during the day and alert at night?

 If any of these sound familiar, it’s likely you have a stressed metabolism.
 Thankfully, it doesn’t have to stay that way.
 You can heal your metabolism and restore your health!

 What is metabolism?

 Put simply, your body’s metabolism is the rate at which your cells produce energy.
 It’s responsible for regulating all the cellular functions of your body.

 So naturally, when your metabolism is stressed, it has the potential to throw a lot of systems completely out of whack.

 Why Diets Don’t Work

 Diets fail because they stress your metabolism rather than boosting it.